AgrVanshika/Parser-for-Perl-like/README.md

 - Implement `Value` class member functions and overloaded operators from `val.h`

 - The **interpreter** provides:
-  - Perform syntax analysis of the input source code statement by statement, then execute the stamte if there is no error.
+  - Perform the syntax analysis of the input source code, statement by statement, then execute the statement if there is no error.
-  - Build information of variables types in the symbol table for all defined variables.
+  - Build the information of the variables types in the symbol table for all the given defined variables.
-  - Evaluate expressions and determine values and types.
+  - Next, evaluate the expressions and determine the corresponding values and types.

 ## How its built: